Tanabata Festival Guide +15 Japanese Words You Should Know

 What Is The Tanabata Festival?

-The Tanabata Festival traces its roots to the ancient Chinese tale of Orihime and Hikoboshi, two star-crossed lovers.
-Orihime, a weaving princess, and Hikoboshi, a cowherd, fell deeply in love but were separated by the Milky Way, only allowed to meet once a year on the seventh day of the seventh month.
-This touching story forms the heart of the festival, symbolizing the enduring power of love and the hope for a reunion.
+Tanabata comes from an old Chinese legend about Orihime, a weaving princess, and Hikoboshi, a cowherd, who fell in love but were separated by the Milky Way.
+They are allowed to meet just once a year on the seventh day of the seventh month.
+This love story is the heart of the festival and why people write wishes for things they hope will come true.

 • Nara Period (710-794 AD): Introduction of Tanabata from China.